Sachbir/Boid-Simulation/README.md

 2. Alignment - aim towards the average direction of local boids
 3. Cohesion - move towards the center of local boids

-Once this working model is complete, I have plans to add some more logic to the boids, such as avoiding all objects (not just local boids), as well as interacting with boids of a different flock (species).
-The intent here is to expand the rules to make more sense without adding unreasonable complexity, as the goal is for behaviours to *emerge*, not to be *programmed*.
+As this model is now complete, I have plans to add some more complexity to the mix, such as avoiding all objects (not just local boids), as well as interacting with boids of a different flock (species).
+The intent here is to be able to make the program develop more interesting behaviours, but as with the original model, the goal is for behaviours to *emerge*, not to be *programmed*.